Patreon/platform-documentation/source/includes/_resources_v2.md

 created | string (UTC ISO format) | Datetime of this user's account creation. email | string | The user's email address.
 Requires certain scopes to access.
 See the scopes section of this documentation. first_name | string | First name.
+Can be null. last_name | string | Last name.
 Can be null. full_name | string | Combined first and last name. hide_pledges | boolean | `true` if the user has chosen to keep private which creators they pledge to.
-Can be null. image_url | string | The user's profile picture URL, scaled to width 400px. is_email_verified | boolean | `true` if the user has confirmed their email. last_name | string | Last name.
-Can be null. like_count | integer | How many posts this user has liked. social_connections | object | Mapping from user's connected app names to external user id on the respective app. thumb_url | string | The user's profile picture URL, scaled to a square of size 100x100px. url | string | URL of this user's creator or patron profile. vanity | string | The public "username" of the user. patreon.com/<vanity> goes to this user's creator page.
-Non-creator users might not have a vanity.
-[Deprecated! use campaign.vanity] Can be null.
+Can be null. image_url | string | The user's profile picture URL, scaled to width 400px. is_email_verified | boolean | `true` if the user has confirmed their email. like_count | integer | How many posts this user has liked. social_connections | object | Mapping from user's connected app names to external user id on the respective app. thumb_url | string | The user's profile picture URL, scaled to a square of size 100x100px. url | string | URL of this user's creator or patron profile. vanity | string | [DEPRECATED!]
+Use campaign.vanity.
+The public "username" of the user. patreon.com/&lt;vanity&gt; goes to this user's creator page.
+Non-creator users might not have a vanity. is_creator | boolean | `true` if this user has an active campaign.

 ### User v2 Relationships